psxjtwr01/Phoenix/README.md

 Legal Disclaimer

-CheatMaster Pro is not responsible for any consequences resulting from the use of these fictional cheats.
-Use them at your own risk (which should be zero since they don't actually work).
+Phoenix is not responsible for any consequences resulting from the use of these  cheats.
+Use them at your own risk.